Letter from the Executive Director

 - Continued to update resources in the Navigate Life Texas website as well as write 24 blogs for the Piney Woods/Upper Gulf Coast Region and the Greater Houston Mid Gulf Coast Region.

 - Continued to collaborate with Carestarter and the free Connections App to figure out other ways to provide information to families through the app.

 - Represented families on a number of stakeholder committees at the state level – Providing input for Region 10's Special Education Information Center, and at the Texas Education Agency Texas Continuous Improvement Steering Committees.
 Also represented families on The Harris Center for Mental Health and Intellectual Disabilities (IDD) IDD project advisory committee and began to serve on an Employment Network developed by The Arc of Greater Houston and the H.E.A.R.T program.
 Also served this past year on the STAR KIDS panel for United Healthcare's roll out of STAR Kids on Nov.
 1.

 - Navigated to more cloud computing, installed wifi in our office and eliminated our server while also upgrading our computers to Windows 10 and newer Office software.

-- Became a Community Partner for the Health & Human Services Commission YourTexasBenefits.Com to aid families in need of a place to use a computer to register for SNAP, Medicaid, and other state benefits.
+- Renewed our Community Partner status for the Health & Human Services Commission YourTexasBenefits.Com to aid families in need of a place to use a computer to register for SNAP, Medicaid, and other state benefits.